qismib/PAntza/README.md

 ![Credit: https://www.physics.ox.ac.uk/](VQA.png)
 Credit: https://www.physics.ox.ac.uk/

+## Thesis

+Anyone with this link can edit this project: https://it.overleaf.com/7592676962gqjxrcwkqxhw#3f4030 Anyone with this link can view this project: https://it.overleaf.com/read/xhqqkywdzgrb#0d12b7

 ## Contents

 - `scripts/`: Contains the main source files and text files with some notes from the student.